mlunak/demo/README.md

 ### This application:

-- is using SpringBoot and some other things
+- consists of
+  - front end Angular app created with Angular CLI and slightly modified
-- is written in Kotlin
+  - back end SpringBoot application written in Kotlin
+  - database files for Postgres database (Dockerfile image and Flyway migration scripts)
 - builds with Gradle
 - does nothing useful (so far)
 - is open for your ideas